MT. EVERLIST

 Not all data is good data.
 Sometimes, more information slows down the process of sorting out helpful information.
 Knowing your focus helps create more useful questions, although sometimes, you don’t know your focus until you start asking broadly.
 Design is always iterative.

-B. PERSONAL INTERVIEWS
+B. PERSONAL INTERVIEW HIGHLIGHTS

 2. A common pain-point in planning is not having a map of where a recommended place is in reference to another.